Birth Father Rights in Arizona: What You Need to Know

 1. Talk with him in person or via phone

 If you are comfortable, ask if he’d like to be involved in creating the adoption plan.
-He can help with the various steps in the process, including choosing an adoptive family.
+If he is supportive of your adoption decision and wants to be involved, he can help with the various steps in the process, including choosing an adoptive family with you.

 2. Write him a letter or email